 Cycle Time is the total elapsed time it takes a work item to travel from one point of your workflow (a start point) to another point (the finish point).
-You can measure Cycle Times from various start and end points within a single workflow, for example, you can measure the Cycle Time through the entire workflow or the cycle time for a particular stage in the workflow.
+This means that, depending on how you define start and finish for your context, you can measure the Cycle Time for a whole process or just a portion of it.

-As Cycle Time includes the total elapsed time, that means it includes active working time as well any time that a work item is sitting there idle.
+Cycle time is the total elapsed time it took from start to finish.
+This means it includes active working time as well any time that a work item is sitting there idle.
 So, whether work is waiting on someone, you’re blocked by a technical issue, or being interrupted by evenings and weekends, the time is included in an item’s Cycle Time.

 Quickly looking at a Cycle Time Scatterplot chart above, in which each dot represents the Cycle Time of a given work item, we can easily say that we finish 95% of these work items in 23 days or less.
 This type of forecasting is reliable and extremely quick, allowing us to spend time on what’s truly valuable – doing the actual work.